DRackSim: Simulator for Rack-scale Memory Disaggregation: DRackSim Design and Operations

 \subsection{Trace-Based Model}

-The trace-based simulation allows fast simulation of disaggregated memory racks with multiple compute nodes and memory pools.
-Pin provides with its package a tool named \textit{Allcache} to perform a functional simulation of the single-core cache hierarchy.
-We modify this tool to support multi-core TLB and 3-level of cache hierarchy (private I/D-L1, L2, and shared L3) and also add support for multi-threaded workloads.
-The instrumentation is done at the instruction-level granularity, and each thread is mapped to one of the cores based on its thread-id.
-Our pintool generates a reference whenever an instrumented instruction has a memory operand.
-A memory reference consists of the thread-id, virtual memory address, address space ID (while instrumenting multiple workloads simultaneously), its type (read/write/fetch), and memory access size.
-The memory references are passed through the TLB/cache model, which generates an approximate cycle number for each last-level cache (LLC) miss.
-The cache latency determines the time it takes to hit or miss at any cache level.
-If the memory access is a miss at LLC, it is recorded in a trace file with the current cycle number.
-An aggregate counter maintains the cycle number and is incremented on completing each memory access.
-Figure \ref{fig2} shows an example of generating main memory traces on a single cache level with 4-cycle latency.
-The same process is followed to collect LLC misses on other cores.
-Cache misses from all the cores are merged and sorted to produce a single trace file representing all the main memory accesses while maintaining the workload's multi-threaded nature, as shown in Figure \ref{fig3}.
-This is similar to an in-order processing model, while system performance (IPC-Instructions per cycle) is calculated using the number of simulated instructions, main memory accesses, and average memory latency.
-However, average memory access latency is known only after the traces are simulated for DRAM access at local or remote memory at the back end.
-Even though main memory traces are less accurate than a real CPU model driving the memory model, it is convenient to use them.
-Main memory traces consume significantly less disk space than CPU-generated memory traces, and cache simulation during instrumentation makes it easy to produce, reuse, and port them.
-Another limitation of this model is that it produces static traces for main-memory accesses and does not allow system-level optimizations that change the state of TLBs and caches during the simulation, such as a hot-page migration, page-swapping systems, etc. But it allows quick evaluation of rack-scale disaggregated memory systems, which generate extensive memory requests from multiple nodes and have to be simulated together for remote memory and network interconnect.
+The trace-based simulation is fast but less accurate and can quickly evaluate disaggregated systems on a large scale for billions of local and remote memory accesses.
+Pin provides with its package a tool named \textit{Allcache} that performs a functional simulation of the single-core cache hierarchy.
+We extend this tool to support multi-core TLB and a 3-level cache hierarchy (private I/D-L1, L2, and shared L3) and add support to instrument multi-threaded workloads.
+The instrumentation is done at the instruction-level granularity, and each thread is mapped to one of the cores based on its thread ID.
+The tool generates memory references whenever an instrumented instruction has a memory operand.
+The memory references are passed through the TLB/cache model to generate an approximate cycle number for each LLC miss.
+With the help of access latency at each cache level and the hit/miss status of all the memory accesses, an aggregate counter is maintained to determine the clock cycle number.
+If the memory access is a miss at LLC, it is recorded in a trace file with the aggregate counter.
+Fig.\ref{5a} shows an example of generating main memory traces on a single cache level with 4-cycle latency.
+A similar process is followed to collect LLC misses at different cores which are sorted and merged together to generate a single trace file representing all the main memory accesses while also maintaining the workload's multi-threaded nature, as shown in Fig.\ref{5b}.
+Even though main memory traces are less accurate than a real CPU model driving the memory model, they are convenient to use and consume significantly less disk space than CPU-generated memory traces.
+However, traces are static and do not allow system-level optimizations like hot-page migration, page-swapping systems, cache prefetching, etc., that change the state of TLBs and caches during the simulation.